-Therefore the result is exactly opposite to what was claimed at the beginning of the present paragraph.
-It is modeling the Dirac distribution under assumption (1) which is not possible, not the one under assumption (2).
-Under assumption (1) the Dirac distributions, used for representing the gravity of particles, are not possible.
+Therefore, the result is exactly the opposite of what was claimed at the beginning of the present paragraph.
+It is straightforwardly modeling the Dirac distribution under assumption (1), which is, obviously, not possible.
+Under assumption (2), no such obvious contradiction arises, and some arguments suggest that it might be possible.

-Interestingly, the result here is a very important result.
-The result is that in relativity, assumption (1) is impossible and must be replaced.
-For this replacement, assumption (2) might be possible.
+Interestingly, this result is very important.
+It shows that in relativity, assumption (1) is, to say the least, not straightforward.
+For this replacement, assumption (2) might be a viable alternative.

-Appendix N. Existence of a static spherically symmetric distribution
+Appendix M. Existence of a static spherically symmetric distribution